-MAFS.3.OA.1.2 Interpret whole-number quotients of whole numbers, e.g., interpret $56 \div 8$ as the number of objects in each share when $56$ objects are partitioned equally into $8$ shares, or as a number of shares when $56$ objects are partitioned into equal shares of $8$ objects each.
-4 Science Physical Science SC.4.P.10.1 Observe and describe some basic forms of energy, including light, heat, sound, electrical, and the energy of motion.
+MAFS.3.OA.1.2 Interpret whole-number quotients of whole numbers, e.g., interpret $56 \div 8$ as the number of objects in each share when 56 objects are partitioned equally into 8 shares, or as a number of shares when 56 objects are partitioned into equal shares of 8 objects each.
+Science Physical Science SC.4.P.10.1 Observe and describe some basic forms of energy, including light, heat, sound, electrical, and the energy of motion.
 SC.4.P.10.2 Investigate and describe that energy has the ability to cause motion or create change.
 SC.4.P.12.1 Recognize that an object in motion always changes its position and may change its direction.
-SC.4.P.12.2 Investigate and describe that the speed of an object is determined by the distance it travels in a unit of time and that objects can move at different speeds.
+4 SC.4.P.12.2 Investigate and describe that the speed of an object is determined by the distance it travels in a unit of time and that objects can move at different speeds.
 MAFS Measurement and Data MAFS.4.MD.1.2 Use the four operations to solve word problems I involving distances, intervals of time, and money, including problems involving simple fractions or decimals.
 Represent fractional quantities of distance and intervals of time using linear models.
-Number and Opera ations in Base Ten
+Number and Operations in Base Ten

-MAFS.4.NBT.1.2 Read and write multi-digit whole numbers using base-ten numerals, number names, and expanded form.
-Compare two multi-digit numbers based on meanings of the digits in each place, using >, =, and < symbols to record the results of comparisons.
-MAFS.4.NBT.2.6 Find whole-number quotients and remainders with up to four-digit dividends and one-digit divisors, usin strategies based on place value, the properties of operations, and/or the relationship between multiplication and division.
+MAFS.
+4 NIDT 2.4 7.IND I .Z.6 Find whole-number quotients and remainders with up to four-digit dividends and one-digit divisors, using strategies based on place value, the properties of operations, and/or the relationship between multiplication and division.
 Illustrate and explain the calculation by using equations, rectangular arrays, and/or area models.
-Science Physical Science SC.5.P.10.2 Investigate and explain that energy has the ability to cause motion or create change.
-SC.5.P.13.1 Identify familiar forces that cause objects to move, such as pushes or pulls, including gravity acting on falling objects.
-SC.5.P.13.2 Investigate and describe that the greater the force applied to it, the greater the change in motion of a given object.
-SC.5.P.13.3 Investigate and describe that the more mass an object has, the less effect a given force will have on the object's motion.
-SC.5.P.13.4 Investigate and explain that when a force is applied to an object but it does not move, it is because another opposing force is being applied by something in the environment so that the forces are balance Mathematics Numbers and Op perations in Base Ten MAFS.5.NBT.2.5 Fluently multiply multi-digit whole numbers using the standard algorithm.
+Scien ce Physic al Science SC.5.F .10.2 Investigate and explain that energy has the ability to cause motion or create change.
+SC.5.F 2 .13.1 Identify familiar forces that cause objects to move, such as pushes or pulls, including gravity acting on falling objects.
+SC.5.P '.13.2 Investigate and describe that the greater the force applied to it, the greater the change in motion of a given object.
+SC.5.F 2 .13.3 Investigate and describe that the more mass an object has, the less effect a given force will have on the object's motion.
+SC.5.P 7 .13.4 Investigate and explain that when a force is applied to an object but it does not move, it is because another opposing force is being applied by something in the environment so that the forces are balanced Math ematics